doraven/learn/Vue/Vue.md

     `{{ functionMethod() }}`: `brace`: `()` is NECESSARY!

-    > Vue desides whether to re-render or not depends on it automatics checks.
+    > Vue calls re-render when:
-    > 1.data rendered or not;
-    > 2.data used in methods or computed rendered or not;
     >
+    > 1.directly rendered data changes;
+    >
+    > 2.rendered data which used in methods or computed changes;
+    >
-    > Difference between computed and methods is that, if both not using data,
-    > methods can be excuted when re-render called.
+    > Difference between computed and methods is that, methods re-excutes when re-render called.

 - `watched`